 Loss of transmission and poor retention

-This usually happens in an oral communication where the message gets distorted while going through different levels and may lose its core before reaching the receiver and may lead to problems, chaos and misunderstood messages.
+This usually happens in oral communication where the message gets distorted while going through different levels and may lose its core before reaching the receiver which may lead to problems, chaos, and misunderstood messages.

 Personal barriers